afatehpuria787/MLDS-CTA-Project/README.md

 # MLDS-CTA-Project
 Real-time animated map of every CTA train in Chicago, powered by the CTA Train Tracker API, FastAPI, SQLite, Leaflet.js, and Docker.
 Created for MLDS-400 final project.

 This project continuously polls the CTA API, stores train positions in a SQLite database, and serves a live-updating, smoothly animated map showing each train moving along its route.

-# Features
+It includes:

-- Live polling of all CTA rail lines (Red, Blue, Brn, G, Org, P, Pink, Y)
+- Live polling of all CTA rail lines
 - Smooth client-side interpolated animation between API updates
 - SQLite database storing historical train positions
 - FastAPI backend serving live data